pehgomes/exchangemoney-service/README.md

 # Exchange Money Service

-exchangemoney-service is responsible for converting between currencies, using updated conversion rates.
+Is responsible for converting between currencies, using updated conversion rates.

 ### Architecture Overview